 The selection is made by the APhA New Practitioner Advisory Committee and approved by the APhA Board of Trustees.

-The Distinguished New Practitioner Award will be presented at the APhA Annual Meeting and consists of a laminated plaque, a $500 honorarium, and a complimentary new practitioner meeting registration.
+The Distinguished New Practitioner Award will be presented at the APhA Annual Meeting & Exposition and consists of a laminated plaque, a $500 honorarium, and a complimentary New Practitioner APhA Annual Meeting & Exposition registration.

 2011 Catherine H. Kuhn